oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

 Now you can access the WebLogic Admin Console under **http://localhost/console** (default to port 80) instead of using port 7001.

-TODO (Dongbo): add an exmaple to deploy a webapp and access it
+TODO (Dongbo): add an exmaple to deploy a webapp and access it.

-If you are using multihost network, remove --link and set --net=<your net>
+If you are using multihost network, remove --link and set --net=<your net>.

 # Copyright
 Copyright (c) 2016-2018 Oracle and/or its affiliates.
 All rights reserved.